 What can I do to support my loved one?

 In facilities that are able to loosen visitation restrictions, use these newfound liberties to engage and connect with your loved one in a safe way.
 Socialization is crucial for residents’ well-being — physically and emotionally — particularly after more than a year of the pandemic.
 Isolation “can have very real and serious health impacts” for nursing home residents, says Megan O'Reilly, AARP's vice president of health and family.

 Where in-person visiting is still restricted or limited, try virtual visits using video-chat or videoconferencing platforms like Zoom, FaceTime and Skype to stay in touch.
 Ask the nursing home what it can do to facilitate communication.
-Does it have tablets residents can use for televisits?
+Does it have tablets that residents can use for televisits?
 Can staff help those who have mobile devices but aren't familiar with video-chat apps?

 Use tech to do more than just check in.
-With smartphone cameras and video apps, you can take a locked-down loved one for a walk in the woods, share a virtual meal or watch a movie together.
+With smartphone cameras and video apps, you can take a locked-down loved one for a walk, share a virtual meal or watch a movie together.
 Also think about non-digital ways to boost morale, like sending handwritten cards or arranging a delivery from their favorite restaurant.
-(Not all facilities may allow this, so check first.)
+(Not all facilities allow this, so check first.)

 You can also support loved ones by staying informed about what's going on at their facility.
-Identify a point of contact on staff for when you have questions and concerns.
-AARP has a list of six key questions to ask about circumstances at your loved one's nursing home.
+Identify a point of contact on the staff for when you have questions and concerns.
+AARP has a list of eight key questions to ask about circumstances at your loved one's nursing home.

 Will the nursing home tell me if people there are infected?

-The CMS is requring nursing homes to tell residents and their families or representatives within 12 hours if a COVID-19 case is confirmed on-site.
+The CMS requires nursing homes to tell residents and their families or representatives within 12 hours if a COVID-19 case is confirmed on-site.
 The information must also be reported to the Centers for Disease Control and Prevention (CDC) and is compiled at an online data set where you can search for week-by-week case numbers, vaccination rates at individual facilities.

-Don't be shy about contacting the nursing home to ask if it's had cases and deaths and about what protective measures they're taking.
+Don't be shy about contacting the nursing home to ask if it's had COVID cases and deaths and about what protective measures it's taking.
 If the facility is not forthcoming or if you have a concern or complaint, contact your state's long-term care ombudsman.

 How are nursing homes regulated?

-Last year, the CMS proposed rolling back what it deemed “excessively burdensome regulations” on nursing homes.
-The proposals, which have not yet been finalized, include relaxing rules on documenting grievances and investigations; requiring facilities to conduct assessments of staff and resource needs every two years, rather than annually; and allowing them to use consultants for infection prevention rather than hiring at least one part-time staff member for that purpose.
+In 2019, the CMS proposed rolling back what it deemed “excessively burdensome regulations” on nursing homes.
+The proposals, which are still pending, include relaxing rules on documenting grievances and investigations, requiring facilities to conduct assessments of staff and resource needs every two years rather than annually, and allowing them to use consultants for infection prevention rather than hiring at least one part-time staff member for that purpose.